need4swede/sprout-track/src/components/ui/date-time-picker/README.md

 - Calendar component for date selection in a popover
 - iOS-style time picker with touch/swipe controls in a popover
 - Automatic closing of date popover when a date is selected
-- Done button for time selection
+- Time popover closes when clicking outside
 - Fixed dimensions for consistent UI (360px height, 350px width)
 - Bottom-aware positioning with margin
 - Keyboard accessibility